Ocelot-Social-Community/Ocelot-Social/backend/README.md

 [node](https://nodejs.org/en/) (&gt;= `v10.12.0`).
 We are using
-`12.19.0` and therefore we recommend to use the same version ([see](https://github.com/Ocelot-Social-Community/Ocelot-Social/issues/4082) some knwon problems with more recent node versions).
+`12.19.0` and therefore we recommend to use the same version ([see](https://github.com/Ocelot-Social-Community/Ocelot-Social/issues/4082) some known problems with more recent node versions).
 You can use the [node version manager](https://github.com/nvm-sh/nvm) to switch between different local node versions.